-750,000 shares
+selling stockholder 750,000 shares

-selling stockholder
+Common stock to be outstanding

-Common stock to be outstanding 16,322,044 shares after this offering(1)
+after this offering(1) 16,404,274 shares

-Use of proceeds after expenses
+Use of proceeds after expenses We estimate that the net proceeds to us from this offering will be approximately offered by the selling stockholder.
+See Use of proceeds.

-We estimate that the net proceeds to us from this offering will be approximately \$\ \text{million}, or approximately \$\ \text{million} if the underwriters exercise their overallotment option in full.
+\$58.5 million, or approximately \$71.3 million if the underwriters exercise their overallotment option in full.
 We intend to use the net proceeds of this offering for working capital and other general corporate purposes, including acquisitions.
-We will not receive any of the proceeds from the sale of shares of common stock offered by the selling stockholder.
-See Use of Proceeds.
+We will not receive any of the proceeds from the sale of shares of common stock